l2en/batch-delete-repos/README_EN.md

 2. 📖 Input your token.
    ![](/snapshots/token.png)

-3. 📖 Input the repositories to be deleted at `repos.txt`.
+3. 📖 Input the repositories to be deleted at `main/repos.txt`.

 4. 💻 run `node index.js`